nate123456/playerbot-lua/docs/index.md

 # Welcome

-This website serves as the documentation for World of Warcraft playerbot scripting API available as part of the MaNGOS Core WoW Server applications.
+This website serves as the documentation for the World of Warcraft playerbot scripting API available as part of the MaNGOS Core WoW Server applications.

-The scripting API exposes Lua bindings and a per-client Lua virtual machine that can be used to control all aspects of group member behavior, thereby allowing each client to script and control their own bots to their exact specifications.
-All information and actions accessible to the scripts are chosen to mimic real player information and choices and are restricted so as to not enable lua scripts to exploit their proximity to the server to perform actions than a normal client could not perform- the lua bindings are not simply 1-to-1 mappings of all server game methods and functions.
+The scripting API exposes Lua bindings to a per-client Lua environment that may be used to control all aspects of group member combat behavior.
+All information and actions accessible to the scripts are designed to mimic real player information and choices and are restricted so as to not enable lua scripts to exploit their proximity to the server to perform actions that a normal client could not perform.

-The lua API completely replaces the current AI when enabled.
-When disabled, the original Playerbot AI resumes control.
-Toggling usage of lua scripts for each player may be performed using the commands `.bot ai use lua` or `.bot ai use legacy`.

 The latest version of the API is currently maintained in a fork of `mangos-tbc` located [here](https://github.com/nate123456/mangos-tbc).
 This fork aims to stay current with the latest stable upstream when builds succeed.